Bolugid/zero_day/README.md

-#This file is mandatory in projectii
+#This flie is mandatory in projects
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: